nih-cfde/public-website-content/resources/internal-training/github_auth_setup.md

 ### Step 1: Go to Github account settings

-- Click on <span style="background-color:yellow">Settings</span> from the top-right dropdown menu on your Github profile picture.
+- Click on ==Settings== from the top-right dropdown menu on your Github profile picture.

 ### Step 2a: Set up two-factor authentication